IFRCGo/ecv-toolkit/app/_action/action-10_en.md

 ### How to give ORS

-It is important to teach mothers and care givers to administer ORS to children correctly, to help the child get better and prevent the epidemic from spreading.
+It is important to teach mothers and caregivers to administer ORS to children correctly, to help the child get better and prevent the epidemic from spreading.
-1. To a child that is under two years of age, give one teaspoonful every 1–2 minutes.
+1. To a child that is under two years of age, give one teaspoonful every one to two minutes.
 2. To an older child, give frequent sips from a cup.
 3. If the child vomits, wait 10 minutes and then offer the solution again, more slowly.
 4. If diarrhoea continues after the ORS packets are used up, give home remedies until you get more ORS packets.
-5. Give the child as much water as he or she can drink.
+5. Give the child as much clean water as he or she can drink.
 6. Continue to assess dehydration and refer the child to a clinic if he or she gets worse or does not improve after a few hours.

 ![at-10_en]({% render_depth %}assets/img/graphics/at-10_en.png){:class="my-img-class"}